Project 5: ForensicsFall 2023

 If you get stuck… Requesting Hints

 Given the nature of this assignment and its strict collaboration policy, HQ recognizes the need for some hints.
-If your team gets stuck, email email@example.com with the names of both team members, the question for which you would like a hint, and the progress you have made thus far on that question.
-In the subject of the email you should start with “388 P5 Question”.
+If your team gets stuck, email firstname.lastname@example.org with the names of both team members, the question for which you would like a hint, and the progress you have made thus far on that question.
+The subject of your email should start with “388 P5 Question”.
 If you do not follow these rules, we will not look at the email.
 Each team is allotted three hints.
-Please note, that headquarters has been known to take up to 24 hours to get back to agents.
+Please note that HQ has been known to take up to 24 hours to respond to agents.

 Free Hints :)

-To help you get started, hints regarding the three questions provided above are free (and so are requests to access remote machines).
+To help you get started, hints regarding the three questions provided above are free.
 After that, each team may receive a maximum of three hints, and we will enforce a one-hour delay between hints for each team.
 Purely administrative questions or general questions about Linux do not count towards this limit.

 Finishing the Project

 It is your duty to follow all the leads you can find and to conduct a thorough investigation, and your evidence will be crucial for solving this case and putting the right person behind bars.
-However, once you collect 30 tokens, you will receive full credit on the token portion of the project grade.
-You will not receive extra credit for retrieving more than 30 tokens.
+However, once you collect 40 tokens, you will receive full credit on the token portion of the project grade.
+You will receive proportional credit for fewer than 40 tokens.
+You will not receive extra credit for retrieving more than 40 tokens.

-Headquarters is unable to answer questions regarding whether a report contains all of the possible findings, since it’s still an ongoing investigation.
-It is your job as a forensic analyst to draw as complete of a picture of the crime as you can.
+HQ is unable to answer questions regarding whether a report contains all possible findings—they are relying on you to complete the investigation.
+It is your job as a forensic analyst to draw as complete of a picture as you can.
 You should submit when you believe you have conducted a thorough investigation and have enough evidence to acquit or convict Leslie.